habring/generative_variational_reg/README.md

 ## Acknowledgements

 The authors acknowledge funding by the Austrian Research Promotion Agency (FFG) (Project number 881561).
-Martin Holler further is a member NAWI Graz (https://www.nawigraz.at) and BioTechMed Graz (https://biotechmedgraz. at).
+Martin Holler further is a member of NAWI Graz (https://www.nawigraz.at) and BioTechMed Graz (https://biotechmedgraz.at).

 ## Citation